DAF201/2022_fall_school_garbage/Logic.md

 if a $\equiv$ b(mod m) then a + c $\equiv$ b + c(mod m) where c is any integer

-DIvision not always produce a vavild congruence
+DIvision not always produce a vaild congruence

 ## Arithmetic Modulo m